nihil-momenti/music_moves/report/report.rst

     This report details the design and implementation of an "air drum" interactive music program.
 Various methods for implementing this on consumer hardware utilising a simple webcam are explored.
-The results from this, while not entirely working, are definitely promising.
-The marked hand tracking worked effectively and the neural net based gesture recognition was able to generate a surprisingly high proportion of matches.
-Unfortunately the initial plan of having a MIDI output that could be connected to an actual music program such as GarageBand was sadly not achieved.
+The results from

 .. sectnum::